-Starting University at 22 means you have more experience in life than the average student.
+Starting University in your late 20s, 30s or 40s means you have more experience in life than the average student.
 The real life experience is really helpful in college.

 You won’t struggle with most things that teenagers in college struggle with.
 The few extra years of maturity that you have, give you an edge.

 Learning is more meaningful since you have a better understanding of how the real world works.

 A Stronger Reason to be in College